Michael-Cowie/Notes/Python/python_virtual_environment.md

 ![](./images/venv5.jpg)

 Now, in the given scenario where a developer is working on Repo B and trying to get the dependency `numpy`, they will not actually get the package.
-This is because when the developer types `$ where pip` it will tell you that it is located in Repo A. This means, despite working on Repo B and being in that area when opening cmd, typing `$ pip install numpy`, it will place `numpy` on Repo A, **not Repo B*, all due to the location of where `pip.exe` was when executing it via `pip install numpy`.
+This is because when the developer types `$where pip` it will tell you that it is located in Repo A. This means, despite working on Repo B and being in that area when opening cmd, typing `$ pip install numpy`, it will place `numpy` on Repo A, **not Repo B*, all due to the location of where `pip.exe` was when executing it via `pip install numpy`.

 This is where virtual environments are used, reducing conflicts with system libraries.
 Now change the scenario to the following,

 ![](./images/venv6.jpg)

-Now, this time if I wanted `numpy` in Repo B, I would first call `$ activate.bat` which means `where pip` would point to the `pip.exe` in the virtual environment.
+Now, this time if I wanted `numpy` in Repo B, I would first call `$activate.bat` which means `where pip` would point to the `pip.exe` in the virtual environment.
 This means, `$ pip install numpy` will correctly place it into the `site-packages` of the working repository.